NeurekaSoftware/Walmart-Offers-Auto-Clipper/README.md

 > [!TIP]
 > Changes to the Walmart website can break this userscript.
 Please double check that your offers have been clipped before going shopping!
->
-> Please submit a bug report [here](https://code.neureka.dev/userscripts/walmart-offers-auto-clipper/-/issues) if you have any issues.

 ### Install a Userscript Manager